Famous-Coder36/maestro-fn/README.md

 ## 🚀 What is this?

-maestro_fn is a developer-focused Rust toolkit that simplifies common programming patterns into **clean, fluent, and readable code**.
+maestro-fn is a developer-focused Rust toolkit that simplifies common programming patterns into **clean, fluent, and readable code**.

 It helps you write less boilerplate and focus more on logic.

 ────────────────────────────────────────────

-## 💡 Why maestro_fn?
+## 💡 Why maestro-fn?

 🧠 Simple to use
 ⚡ Fast and lightweight